Authorization Guide

 string idToken = Get_Id_Token();

-For additional details on API response formats, refer to the Response Handling Documentation.
+For more information on response formats, refer to the Response Handling Documentation.

-By following this guide, you can successfully authenticate and interact with VBASoftware APIs using secure best practices.
+By following this guide, you can securely authenticate and integrate with VBASoftware APIs using best practices.